TLDR; Write offline. Copy/Paste to online.

 Yes, my writing goes through multiple reviews and still ends up like this!

-I first review the text in Evernote.
-Then in Preview in the blogger editor and then on the page after publishing.
+I first review the text in the Editor.
+Then in the preview of the Markdown Preview.
+Then in Preview in the online editor and then on the page after publishing.

 Each stage shows a slightly different ‘view’ of it, so I pick up different errors.